Faithfulness (film)

-Faithfulness (Верность) is a 1965 Soviet drama film directed by Pyotr Todorovskiy.
+Faithfulness (Верность) is a 1965 Soviet war romance film directed by Pyotr Todorovsky.

 Plot

 The film tells about a schoolboy named after Yura, who, as a result of the death of his father, decides to become a cadet at a military school.
 Once he with a friend are visiting a girl and Yura fell in love with her.
 After some time, the cadets go to the front...